-Mental Health Consultation (Tulane): Funding from the Tulane Institute for Infant and Early Childhood Mental Health provides a mental health consultant to child care centers for up to six months.
+Mental Health Consultation (Tulane): Funding from the Tulane Institute for Infant and Early Childhood Mental Health provides a mental health consultant to childcare centers for up to six months.
 The program is made possible by a grant from the Louisiana Department of Education (formally from the Louisiana Department of Children and Family Services).

-Lead Agencies (LDOE, Lead Agencies, Lead Agencies - IDEA): The Coalition is the lead agency in three parishes in northeast Louisiana: Ouachita Parish OPENetwork, Morehouse Parish MORENetwork, and Richland Parish RICHNetwork.
+Lead Agencies (LDOE, Lead Agencies, Lead Agencies - IDEA): The Coalition is the lead agency in four parishes in northeast Louisiana: Ouachita Parish OPENetwork, Morehouse Parish MORENetwork, Richland Parish RICHNetwork, and East Carroll Parish EAST CARROLL Network.
 Originally listed as separate network "pilots" in the budget, the funding is now under one budget heading.
-The Lead Agency works with all publicly funded early childhood programs in each parish: Type III child care centers, public school PreK, NSECD, Head Start and Early Head Start (where available).
+The Lead Agency works with all publicly funded early childhood programs in each parish: Type III childcare centers, public school PreK, NSECD, Head Start and Early Head Start (where available).
 The Lead Agency is charged to coordinate enrollment and assessment as part of the full implementation of the Louisiana Early Childhood Act (Act 3 of 2012).

 PK-Expansion Classrooms (LDOE): Louisiana was one of 13 States awarded by the Department of Education (DoE) to expand high-quality preschool programs in targeted communities that would serve as models for expanding preschool to all 4-year-olds from low- and moderate-income families.
 Ouachita Parish was one of six community networks chosen by the Louisiana Department of Education to implement the PK-Expansion grant in Monroe City Schools.
 The grant is a four-year award that provides 50 PK slots to families with at-risk children in a quality early learning center with a credentialed teacher who receives coaching and professional development.
-The grant is in its fifth year of implementation.
+The grant is in its sixth year of implementation.
+As of 2020, the grant from LDOE has ended, but it now being funded through an MOU with one charter school downsizing to one classroom

 Ancillary Teaching Certificate/Believe and Prepare (LDOE): This is a pilot program to develop and implement curricula in support of early childhood educators who are pursuing their ancillary teaching certificate and national CDA certification.
-The Ancillary Teaching Certificate implementation is funded by Pathways scholarships for a cohort of 20 early educators which began in FY 2016-2017 and its currently in its 6th cohort.
+The Ancillary Teaching Certificate implementation is funded by Pathways scholarships for a cohort of 20 early educators which began in FY 2016-2017 and its currently in its 7th cohort.